jupp0r/prometheus-cpp/README.md

 ```

 ## Project Status
-Beta, getting ready for 1.0.
-The library is pretty stable and used in
+Stable and used in production.

-production.
-There are some small breaking API changes that might
-happen before 1.0 Parts of the library are instrumented by itself
+Parts of the library are instrumented by itself
 (bytes scraped, number of scrapes, scrape request latencies).
 There
 is a working [example](pull/tests/integration/sample_server.cc) that's
 scraped by telegraf as part of integration tests.